PynPoint/PynPoint/docs/writing.rst

 Getting Started
 ---------------

-The modular architecture of PynPoint allows for easy implementations of new processing modules and we welcome contributions from users.
-Before writing own PynPoint modules, it is helpful to have a look at the :ref:`architecture` section.
-In addition, some basic knowledge on Python is required as well as an understanding of the following items:
+The modular architecture of PynPoint allows for easy implementations of new pipeline modules and we welcome contributions from users.
+Before writing a new PynPoint module, it is helpful to have a look at the :ref:`architecture` section.
+In addition, some basic knowledge on Python is required and some understanding on the following items can be helpful:

     * Python |types| such as lists, tuples, and dictionaries
     * |classes|, in particular the concept of inheritance